Elevation (liturgy): Evangelical-Lutheran practice

-Martin Luther himself defended the practice of the elevation as heralding the real presence:
+Martin Luther himself defended the practice of the elevation as heralding the real presence of Christ in the Holy Eucharist:

 And this is what is meant when the priest elevates the host, by which he addresses us rather than God.
 It is as if he were saying to us, 'Behold, this is the seal and sign of the testament in which Christ has bequeathed to us the remission of all sins and eternal life.'
 In agreement with this is also that which is sung by the choir, 'Blessed be he who comes to us in the name of God', whereby we testify how we receive blessings from God, and do not sacrifice or give to God.

-In the many Lutheran churches where it is practiced, the elevation may take place both immediately after the consecration of the elements or during the pax.
+In the Evangelical-Lutheran Churches, the elevation and adoration of the actual Eucharistic elements occurs at various points in the offering of the Mass; in the Church of Sweden the elevation is done by the priest during the recitation of the Words of Institution, in the doxology of the Eucharistic Prayer (at the words Through Him and with Him and in Him all honor and glory is Yours, O God the Father Almighty, in the unity of the Holy Spirit, forever and ever.
+Amen!), and at the Agnus Dei (when stating Ecce Agnus Dei, ecce qui tollit peccata mundi.
+Beati qui ad cenam Agni vocati sunt; Behold the Lamb of God.
+Behold him who takes away the sins of the world.
+Blessed are those called to the supper of the Lamb).
+During the pronunciation of the Words of Institution (at which time the elevation of the Host and the elevation of the Chalice occurs), acolytes ring the sanctus bells thrice.
 This elevation gives opportunity to adore the real presence of Christ by either bowing deeply at the waist or genuflecting.
 During the elevation, the Daily Divine Service Book states: It is appropriate for the congregation to make the sign of the cross at the elevation/genuflection and to quietly hail the present Christ with Saint Thomas' Confession: "My Lord and my God."

-The elements may also be elevated following the chanting of the Lord's Prayer, by which the celebrant may use the elements to make the sign of the cross over the congregation.

-The precise practice of the elevation in the Lutheran communion is somewhat less uniform than in the Roman Catholic or Eastern Orthodox communions.
-Therefore a variety of specific practices exist within the Lutheran communion for the elevation and adoration of the actual Eucharistic elements.